-Mrs Jones is a single parent to two young children.
-She also looks after her elderly parents and works full-time at a local bank.
+Charlotte is a single parent to two young children.
+She also looks after her elderly parents and works full time at a local bank.
 She has stopped driving, which she says is making life more stressful.
 You are concerned that she is not prioritising her health or coping with insulin injections.

 These questions are provided to prompt you to consider the key points of the case.
-They can form the basis fora case discussion with your Educational Supervisor and will assist you in writingreflective entries in your ePortfolio.
+They can form the basis for a case discussion with your educational supervisor and will assist you in writing reflective entries in your ePortfolio.
 The questions are examples to trigger reflection and are not intended to be comprehensive.

-Core Competence Questions Fitness to practise This concerns the development of professional values, behaviours and personal resilience and preparation for career-long development and revalidation.
-It includes having insight into when your own performance, conduct or health might put patients at risk, as well as taking actionto protect patients.
-Maintaining an ethical approach This addresses the importance of practising othically with integration What are my own views about overweight and obesity?
-How might my attitude and societal attitudes to obesity influence how I care for patients who are overweight?
+Core capabilities Questions Fitness to practise This is about professionalism and the actions expected to protect people from harm.
+This includes the awareness of when an individual's performance, conduct or health, or that of others, might put patients, What are my own views about people who are overweight or living with obesity?
+How might my own views and societal attitudes to obesity influence how I care for patients who are overweight? themselves or their colleagues at risk.
 What is unconscious bias?
-How would I present to Mrs Jones the risks of complications from obesity or diabetes?
-Is there a risk of ethically, with integrity and a respect for diversity. under- or overstatement?
+An ethical approach This is about practising ethically with integrity and a respect for equality and diversity.
+How would I explain to Charlotte the risks of complications from obesity or diabetes?
+Is there a risk of understatement or overstatement?
 What factors might influence this?
-As Mrs Jones' GP, what is my legal responsibility in relation to her fitness to drive with diabetes?
-What is theGMC's advice?
+As Charlotte's GP, what is my legal responsibility in relation to her fitness to drive with diabetes?
+What is the General Medical Council (GMC) advice?
 What ethical issues may arise when sharing information within a multidisciplinary team?
-Communication and consultation This is about communication with patients, the use of recognised consultation techniques, establishing patient partnerships, managing challenging consultations, third-party consulting and the use of interpreters.
-Have I explored Mrs Jones' ideas, concerns and expectations?
+Communicating and consulting This is about communication with patients, the use of recognised consultation techniques, establishing and maintaining patient partnerships, managing challenging consultations, third-party consulting, the use of interpreters and consulting modalities across the range of in- person and remote methods.
+Have I explored Charlotte's ideas, concerns and expectations?
 How can I communicate my concerns about her health?
-How could I approach health promotion in this case?
-And if the patient were a child, adolescent, pregnant, or froman ethnic minority?
+How could I approach health promotion in this case, or if the patient were a child, adolescent, pregnant or from an ethnic minority?